 Cheesecake pops are delicious balls of real cheesecake covered in a bright candy coating and served on a lollipop stick.
 They're surprisingly easy to make and a lot of fun to eat!

 You can use any flavor of baked cheesecake you like and can substitute white or milk chocolate for the dark chocolate coating.
-These cheesecake pops can be playful or elegant, but they’re always delicious.
+They can be decorated in sprinkles, candies, or nuts so your cheesecake pops can be as playful or elegant as you like.
+No matter how you do it, they’re always delicious.

-- 8-inch cheesecake (chilled and very firm)
+- 8-inch cheesecake (baked, chilled, and very firm)

 - 1 pound chocolate candy coating

-- Optional: sprinkles, small candies, or chopped nuts (to decorate)
+- Optional: sprinkles, small candies, or chopped nuts

-Using a small cookie scoop, scoop spoonfuls of the cheesecake onto one of the baking sheets, setting the other aside for now.
+Using a small cookie scoop, scoop spoonfuls of the cheesecake onto one of the baking sheets.
 If necessary, wet your hands and roll the cheesecake balls between your palms to make them fairly round.

 Remove the cheesecake pops from the freezer.
-Working quickly, dip a frozen cheesecake ball into the melted candy coating, making sure that all of the cheesecake is covered and that the chocolate forms a seal around the stick.
+Working quickly, dip a frozen cheesecake ball into the melted candy coating.
+Make sure that all of the cheesecake is covered and that the chocolate forms a seal around the stick.
 With the coating still wet, roll it in the toppings of your choice or sprinkle them on.
 Place the completed cheesecake pop on the reserved baking sheet with clean parchment.